-- Unrack the bar and step back.
+- Take the bar off the rack and step back.
 The bar should be resting in your hands right around your collarbone.

-- To start the movement, brace your abs, squeeze your butt, tilt your head back, and drive the bar up toward the ceiling.
+- To start the movement, brace your abs, squeeze your butt to engage your glutes, tilt your head back, and drive the bar up toward the ceiling.

-- Once the bar passes your forehead, return your head to neutral while locking your arms out overhead.
+- Once the bar passes your forehead, return your head to neutral while fully straightening the arms overhead.
 At the top of the press, make sure your abs and glutes are still engaged and you’re not bending your lower back.